 A patent doesn’t create a business.

-Your invention has to leave the paper world and enter the messy one, factories, customers, budgets, timelines, shipping delays, real feedback.
+At some point your invention has to leave the paper world and enter the messy one, factories, customers, budgets, timelines, shipping delays, real feedback.

 That’s where ideas turn into products.